Colonel Lewis Given Harman

 Brewster County's landscape and wildlife also played a role in its history.
 The establishment of Big Bend National Park in 1944 helped to conserve the region's natural beauty and attract tourists.
 Today, Brewster County is known for its stunning vistas, outdoor recreational opportunities, and a thriving art and cultural scene, making it a popular destination for visitors from around the world.

-This timeline provides a condensed summary of the historical journey of Brewster County, Texas.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Brewster County, Texas.

 • 1887: Brewster County is established and named after Henry Percy Brewster, a Secretary of War for the Republic of Texas.